aberhamm/exam-study-app/README.md

 ```

 The endpoint validates each question, generates stable `id` values, and returns the inserted records.
 If a generated `id` collides with an existing question, the API responds with HTTP 409 and a list of duplicate IDs so you can adjust the payload.

+### Question Metrics Storage

+Every time you run a quiz, the client records per-question metrics (seen, correct, incorrect) in `localStorage` under `scxmcl-question-metrics`.
+This avoids extra database load and keeps progress tracking lightweight and local.
+Resetting the browser storage clears these counters.

+On the main configuration page you can use these metrics to spin up a “Review missed questions” session, which builds a quiz from just the questions with one or more incorrect attempts.

 ## Project Structure